fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 We have 3 ways to access AWS services:

 * AWS Management Console, protected by password and MFA
-* AWS CLI protected by access key (open source )
+* AWS CLI protected by access key (open source)
 * AWS SDK - to embed services in our code, protected by access key

 Access keys are generated from the AWS Console, one for each user (don't share between users).
-One the pair access ID and Key has been generated we can log in into the CLI with the command `aws configure`.
+Once the pair access ID and Key has been generated we can log in into the CLI with the command `aws configure`.
-Once the user has logged in it can perform from cli almost all the actions that are possible from the Console.
+Once the user has logged in it can perform from CLI almost all the actions that are possible from the Console.

 An alternative to the CLI is the `Cloud Shell` a service that is not available in all the regions but that essentially mimic the cli in the browser.